Creating a Study Abroad Program at the Center

 The Director of Program Development on campus in Seattle can advise program faculty on matters of program length, activities, and student orientation.
 Program Directors should contact the Director of Program Development regarding program scheduling, including the availability of space at the Center.
 In conjunction with UWLC staff in Seattle, UWLC staff in León will assist with arranging student housing, excursions, and special permissions for program visits.
 Please see the Timeline for an outline of the planning process.

-In coordination with UWLC staff in León, UWLC staff in Seattle will provide you with an estimate for the fees associated with creating your program in León.
-This includes, but is not limited to, Faculty/TA housing, student housing, Spanish instruction (if desired), and lodging and transportation for excursions.
-This Sample Program Budget can be used to estimate the cost of your program.
-You may also want to take a look at IPE's Budget Planning Instructions for additional information.
+In coordination with UWLC staff in León, UWLC staff in Seattle can provide you with a tentative budget for your program in León.
+If you would like to put together your own budget for the program, this Budget Guidelines Sheet can be used to estimate the cost of your program.
+You may also want to download a Leon Center Budget Template and take a look at IPE's Budget Planning Instructions for additional information.

 HIRING LECTURERS, CRITICS, OR STAFF IN LEÓN